kgururangan/mph/README.md

 and eigenvectors to compute the absorption spectrum.
 In the future, I plan on adding a few things, including a PDF showing derivations for all matrix elements, 3-particle and higher terms, and higher-order spectroscopy simulations, such as pump-prope and 2D electronic spectroscopy.

+# Installation
+Create a conda environment with Numpy, Matplotlib, and Numba installed.
+Clone this repository and run make.
+The given makefile will install the package locally and it can be used as shown in the examples.